- ‹

 Professional: 1911-1950

-Greatest Comeback: Trailing by 9177 points, Lindrum fought back to win the 1931–1932 International Gold Cup Tourney against Tom Newman (receiving a 7,000 start).
+Greatest Comeback: Trailing by 9,177 points, Lindrum fought back to win the 1931–1932 International Gold Cup Tournament against Tom Newman (who received a 7,000-point start).
 The final session is described as the greatest billiards event ever staged, with the victory earning him a special invitation to perform for King George V and Queen Mary.

 Career:

-Lindrum showed great passion and promise for cricket in his early teens, scoring many centuries for his school, and spent plenty of time playing it when away from the billiards table.
-Having had to make a difficult choice between billiards and cricket, he ultimately followed his father’s command to choose billiards, leaving school and becoming professional at 14.
-As the ‘Boy Wonder’ at 15, he began his first major tour with Miss Ruby Roberts, the ‘Lady Billiards Champion’, eventually elevating his billiards prowess to become the most amazing wizard of the cue.
-In his late career and retirement, Lindrum devoted himself to exhibition matches, raising substantial funds to help the war effort and various charities.Don Bradman
+Lindrum showed great passion and promise for cricket in his early teens, scoring many centuries for his school and spending considerable time playing when away from the billiards table.
+Faced with a difficult choice between billiards and cricket, he ultimately followed his father’s advice to pursue billiards, leaving school and turning professional at the age of 14.
+As the ‘Boy Wonder’ at 15, he embarked on his first major tour with Miss Ruby Roberts, the ‘Lady Billiards Champion,’ and soon elevated his billiards prowess to become one of the greatest cueists of all time.
+In his later career and retirement, Lindrum dedicated himself to exhibition matches, raising substantial funds for the war effort and various charities.Don Bradman

 Born: Cootamundra, New South Wales, Australia (27 August 1908 – 25 February 2001, aged 92)